 There is the opportunity in year 1 to take optional modules to focus your pharmacology degree programme in the subject areas you are most interested in and across the biosciences.

 At the end of year 1, our flexible degree structure may offer you the opportunity to transfer onto other suitable, related degree courses, subject to suitable academic performance and availability.

 Gain a more detailed exposure to the systems, processes or functions of the body in areas of key research at Leeds through core and optional modules.
-These will include topics based on the drug treatment of various diseases affecting a broad range of bodily systems.
-This will include the actions of drugs used to treat cardiovascular and brain disorders.
+These will include topics based on the drug treatment of various diseases which affect a range of bodily systems, such as cardiovascular and brain disorders.
 In year 2, there is more choice in the topics you may choose, allowing you to tailor your degree.

-Modules are taught in an integrated way that brings together normal structure and function with changes in disease and treatment.
+Modules are taught using an integrated method that brings together normal structure and function with changes in disease and treatment.
 Advanced pharmacology concept units include aspects of cardiovascular pharmacology, neuropharmacology and molecular pharmacology.

 At the end of year 2, you will have the opportunity to complete an industrial work placement, study abroad, or combined study and work abroad.
 This will add an additional year of study to your degree.

-Advanced pharmacology concept units I – Students can build subject specialist knowledge by choosing concept units they are most interested in studying further.
-This module builds on Year 1 and prepares students for Specialist Topic units in Year 3.
+Advanced Pharmacology Concept Units I (20 credits) – You’ll build subject specialist knowledge by choosing concept units that most interest you.
+This module builds on Year 1 and prepares you for Specialist Topic units in Year 3.
 Units may include, for example, cellular and molecular pharmacology or neuropharmacology

-Advanced pharmacology concept units II – Students can build their subject specialist knowledge further by choosing concept units they are most interested in studying.
+Advanced Pharmacology Concept Units II (20 credits) – Students can build their subject specialist knowledge further by choosing concept units they are most interested in studying.
 This module builds on Year 1 and prepares students for Specialist Topic units in Year 3.
 Units may include, for example, the neuropharmacological basis of disease or chemotherapy.

 The focal point for year 3 is an independent capstone research project that you’ll carry out under the supervision of a field-leading academic.
 Here you will be able to select from a wide range of project types, enabling you to focus on a subject of specific interest, developing the skills required for your future career.